 In what way do successful individuals network?
 Which strategies can I adapt or follow?

-Better to have a few people around whom you can be certain about than a hundred who might potentially fall to support you when you are in a need.
+Better to have fewer people around whom you can be confident about than a hundred who might potentially fall to support you when you are in a need.

 3. How many people recognize me and are a part of my broad network?

 How many people know me by name, know what I do for a living, and trust that I am good at what I do?
 How many people do I need to know me from this site, and where can I find these people?

 4. How can I systematically find time during the working week for building my network?

 Building bonds with other people is one of these aspects of life that Eisenhower would call “important, not urgent.”
-To successfully complete this type of tasks, you will need to create a schedule for yourself and keep disciplined.
+To successfully complete this type of task, you will need to create a schedule for yourself and keep disciplined.

 Building a horizontal network takes a little bit of effort every day.
-You need to stay active and involved by exchanging emails and quick text and voice messages, and general social media activity.
-You might reserve, e.g., 15 or 30 minutes per day for maintaining your horizontal network.
+You need to stay in the loop by exchanging emails and quick text and voice messages, and general social media activity.
+You might reserve, for example, 15 or 30 minutes per day for maintaining and building your horizontal network.

-However, it is also much more rewarding — you won’t experience solitude and void that often comes to those whose main way of networking is via building horizontal networks.
-Therefore, it is better to reserve blocks of time to build your vertical network, such as, e.g., one afternoon, or even one day per week.
+However, it is also much more rewarding — you won’t experience the solitude and void that often comes to those whose main way of strategic networking is via building horizontal networks.
+Therefore, it is better to reserve blocks of time to build your vertical network, such as, for example, one afternoon, or one day per week.

 5. How can I find the right motivation to actively network — especially if everyone else out there is apathetic and resigned these days?

 Secondly, think about all those people who can potentially need your help at the moment.
-Even if you are in hard situation, there is always someone out there whose day is even worse than yours.
-And, you will feel better about yourself as well! you keep on asking yourself, “Whom can I help today?”, your motivation to network will never dry out.
+Even if you are in a hard situation, there is always someone out there whose day is even worse than yours.
+And, you will feel better about yourself as well! you keep on asking yourself, “Whom can I help today?”, your motivation to the network will never dry out.

 What is your personal strategy for building networks?
 Do you primarily invest time and effort in building your horizontal or in your vertical network?
 How much time do you spend on this every week?
-Does it come naturally to you, or rather, do you need to put active effort in it?
-Please share with us, and also visit our YouTube channel where we discuss all the career-related affairs!
+Does it come naturally to you, or rather, do you need to put an active effort into it?

 Please cite as:

 Bielczyk, N. (2021, September, 28th).
-Make Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network.
+Make Strategic Networking a Part of Your Career Development Plan: The Depth vs The Width of Your Network.
 Retrieved from http://ontologyofvalue.com/make-strategic-networking-a-part-of-your-career-development-plan-the-depth-vs-the-width-of-your-network/